dotnet/performance/src/benchmarks/micro/README.md

 ### Enabling given benchmark(s) for selected Operating System(s)

 This is possible with the `AllowedOperatingSystemsAttribute`.
-You need to provide a mandatory comment and OS(es) which benchmark(s) can run on.
+You need to provide a mandatory comment and OS(es) that benchmark(s) can run on.

 ```cs
 [AllowedOperatingSystems("Hangs on non-Windows, dotnet/corefx#18290", OS.Windows)]